 Clemson: CLEM – zun (local university)

-Gaillard: GILLY – yard (performing arts center, a friend actually got yelled at for mispronouncing this one by an old lady)
+Gaillard: GILLY – yard (performing arts center, an old lady actually yelled at a friend for mispronouncing this one)

 Hasell: HAY – zul (street)